-The written appeal should be forwarded to the Vice President of Academic Affairs at Mount Saint Mary College.
-The college designee will then investigate and interview all parties, including witnesses, if any.
+The written appeal should be forwarded to the Vice President for Finance or the Vice President of Academic Affairs at Mount Saint Mary College.
+The college designee will then conduct an investigation and interview all parties, including witnesses, if any.
 Finally, a decision will be rendered as soon as possible after receipt of the complaint and the parent or guardian will be notified, the principal and other parties will be advised of the decision.
 The decision of the college designee is final and binding.
 If additional time is needed for good cause, e.g., key witnesses cannot be interviewed in a timely manner, the decision will be made as soon as reasonably possible.
 If the decision is to be delayed for good cause, the parent or guardian and principal will be notified and an estimated date for a decision will be noted.